How to choose the right virtual debit card for your business

 Airwallex helps you bring your business into the virtual world

-Airwallex Borderless Cards are designed to make your business payments easy.
+Airwallex Multi-Currency Cards are designed to make your business payments easy.

 With our virtual debit card option, you can open your business account completely online, and once your account is live you can create new virtual debit cards instantly.
 There are no card fees, ever, and you get access to our competitive interbank exchange rate, where you’ll only ever pay a minimal 0.3% or 0.6% fee on top of your foreign exchanges.

 You get full control over your cards, too.
 Set them for single-use, so once any transaction is made the card is rendered void, or give them an expiry date that suits your needs.
 You can set budget limits, so you and your teams know exactly how much you’re spending on each card.